H-MaP: An Iterative and Hybrid Sequential Manipulation Planner: PRELIMINARIES

 We define the optimization problem for each segment path \(x_i\) by employing \(s_{k,i}\), which specifies the constraints and cost parameters for a particular phase \(k_i\) along the path.
 A sequence of discrete variables \(s_{1:K_i}\) is designated as a \textit{skeleton}~\cite{toussaint2015logic}.
 For each sub-path $x_i$, a different skeleton can be used.
 The configuration space, denoted as \(\mathcal{X}\), spans both the \(n\)-dimensional joint space of the robot and the poses of \(m\) rigid objects within \(SE(3)^m\), starting from an initial configuration \(x_0\) within \(\mathcal{X}\).

-Given a skeleton $s_{1:K,i}$, where $\forall_{i} \in [0,I]$, we solve the optimization problem {
+Given a skeleton $s_{1:K_i}$, where $\forall_{i} \in [0,I]$, we solve the optimization problem {

-}Within this model, the path constraints, labeled as \((h, g)_{\text{path}}\), rely on the comprehensive state \(\Bar{x}(t) = (x(t), \dot{x}(t), \ddot{x}(t))\) to validate that the trajectory adheres to both physical laws and kinematic constraints, ensuring feasible motion paths.
+}Within this model, the path constraints, labeled as \((h, g)_{\text{path}}\), rely on the comprehensive state \(\Bar{x}(t) = (x(t), \dot{x}(t), \ddot{x}(t))\) to validate that the trajectory adheres to kinematic constraints, ensuring feasible motion paths.
 The cost function for the path, \(f_{\text{path}}\), incorporates control efforts, specifically chosen as the sum of squared joint accelerations to evaluate and minimize the effort required for path execution.
 The terms \((f, h, g)_{\text{goal}}\) denote a variety of objectives or conditions that the final state of the system is required to achieve or satisfy, ensuring the fulfillment of specified end goals.
-Additionally, \(f_{\text{goal}}\) incorporates the sum of squared distance between the manipulator and the contact point.
 The terms \((h, g)_{\text{switch}}\) specify the constraints that facilitate smooth transitions between different operational modes, \(s_{k-1}\) and \(s_k\), relying on the extended state \(\hat{x} = (x, \dot{x})\) to ensure these transitions are both feasible and differentiable.